LELEC210X/LELEC210X/classification/README.md

 ```

 > [!NOTE]
-> You habe to select the `LELEC210X` kernel prior to running any cell,
+> You have to select the `LELEC210X` kernel prior to running any cell,
 > otherwise it will probably not work!
 If you are using VSCode, please
 > refer to their documentation.